Nate Smith (golfer)

 Nathan J. Smith (born August 7, 1983) is an American professional golfer.

+Early life and amateur career

 Smith was born in Santa Monica, California.
 He played at Soquel High and transferred to Stevenson School in Pebble Beach, where he also played golf two seasons.
 He played college golf at Duke University where he was a two-time All-American.

-He turned professional after graduating in 2006.
+Professional career

+In 2006, he turned professional.
 Smith played on the mini-tours from 2006 to 2008.
 He joined the Challenge Tour in 2009 via qualifying school.
 He joined the Nationwide Tour in 2010 and won his first title in September at the WNB Golf Classic.

 Smith just missed out on an automatic PGA Tour card, finishing 27th on the 2010 Nationwide Tour.
 He later earned his card through qualifying school.